Théodore Flournoy: Research

 Flournoy is most known for his research on psychical phenomena.
 This was the study of mediumship, apparitions, clairvoyance, healings, poltergeists, premonitions, and thought transference.
 Flournoy knew when he began his research that he was going to receive criticism from other psychologists, as the research he was conducting seemed bizarre at the time.
 However, as he began his research it seemed that interest in the subject began to expand in other countries.
 Flournoys study was based on research he conducted on a 30-year-old woman whom he called Helene Smith.
-Smith was a woman with a regular job and had sound health and mind.
+Helene Smith was a woman with a regular job and had sound health and mind.
 She was well known in the community for her spiritual practices.
 She had practiced her abilities for three years before Flournoy began his research.
 All who knew her would say that she was an honest woman.
 This is important to know because of the nature of her claims.
 She was a medium who relayed supernatural information through a tranced state.
 Once Flournoy got into contact with her, he copied down everything the woman said while in a tranced state for the next five years.
 From what he observed came his most popular book, From India to Planet Mars.
 The book was published in 1900.